 You should know that the new driver might reset your volume to uncomfortably high levels.

 You can download this tool from the GitHub page.
-The project was updated on April 14th, 2019.
+The project has not been updated since the last few years.

 Related read: Troubleshoot Windows Sound and Audio problems.